discourse/discourse_docker/README.md

 ### Single container vs. Multiple container

-The samples directory contains a standalone (single container) template.
-This template will bundle all of the programs required to run discourse into a single container.
-The advantage is that it is very easy to get started as you do not need to wire up communications between containers.
+The samples directory contains a standalone, single container template.
+This template bundles all of the software required to run Discourse.
+The advantage is that it is easy to get started.
+You don't need to wire up communications between containers.

-However, the disadvantage is that the bootstrapping process will launch a new postgres instance, having 2 postgres instances running against a single directory can lead to unexpected results.
-Due to that, if you are ever to bootstrap the `standalone` template again you should first stop the existing container.
+The multiple container configuration setup is far more flexible and robust, however it is more complicated to set up.
+A multiple container setup allows you to:

-A multi images setup allows you to bootstrap new web processes while your site is running and only after it is built, switch the new image in.
-The setup is far more flexible and robust, however is a bit more complicated to setup.
-See the `data.yml` and `web_only.yml` templates in the samples directory.
+- Minimize downtime when upgrading to new versions of Discourse.
+You can bootstrap new web processes while your site is running and only after it is built, switch the new image in.
+- Scale your forum to multiple servers
+- Add servers for redundancy
+- Have some required services (e.g. the database) run on beefier hardware

+If you want a multiple container setup, see the `data.yml` and `web_only.yml` templates in the samples directory.
 To ease this process, `launcher` will inject an env var called `DISCOURSE_HOST_IP` which will be available inside the image.

 WARNING: If you launch multiple images, **make sure** you setup iptables or some other firewall to protect various ports (for postgres/redis).